 - i.
 Specify whether Herbicide, Mechanical, or Handwork. - ii.
 Type, purpose, method, standards, and timing. - iii.
 For follow-up slash treatment, explain and justify the size of material to be treated, the percent of area to be treated, and the final depth of treated material. - iv.
 Mitigation measures. - v.
-Justification for cap rate (light, moderate, heavy) selected. - Land Conservation Erosion Control or Habitat Improvement Project: - i.
-What improvements are intended and how they will be physically accomplished.
+Justification for cap rate (light, moderate, heavy) selected. - j.
+Land Conservation / Habitat Improvement: - i.
+What improvements are intended and how they will be physically accomplished. - ii.
+Each element of work must be broken down with an estimated cost based on the rates allowed under EQIP.